Obuya-Nyang/Web-Development/README.md

-This repo has web development projects
+This repo has web development projects in python fastapi framework